 - Point to point vs. batching – one order at a time vs. multiple ‘batched’ orders per route.

 In a recent survey, logistics and transportation leaders were asked which technology would help them most differentiate and win new business.
 The top answer (43%) was easy integration to enable multiple delivery models.
 At the same time, shipper integration was also listed as the top last mile operational pain point (46%).

 To facilitate premium delivery services and models like same-day, businesses need carriers that offer good integration to connect data, resources and operations in real-time (which is currently lacking for many).
 When searching the logistics industry for the right provider, check which integrations they offer and which tech solution (if any) they use for this.

-The bottom line: If you’re a retailer and the carrier that you’ve chosen can’t integrate with your POS system, you won’t be able to create an efficient shipping process.
+The bottom line: If you’re a retailer and the shipping carrier that you’ve chosen can’t integrate with your POS system, you won’t be able to create an efficient shipping process.
 If you’re a logistics provider, then enabling easy integration for a shipper will be key to scaling your last mile operations.